-- Review and update our comprehensive plan on a regular basis to ensure planned growth and enact appropriate growth management ordinances. - Decisions on new development will contribute to, not take away from, our community's character and sense of place. - Encourage development that is sensitive to the historic context, sense of place, and overall setting of the community. - Promote development that features design, landscaping, lighting, signage, and scale add value to our community. - Use land efficiently to avoid the costs and problems associated with urban sprawl. - Preserve the rural character of our community and provide the opportunity for agricultural and forestry activities to remain a vital part of the community.
-(Unincorporated Whitfield County Only) - Gateways and corridors will create a "sense of place" for our community. - Encourage the development of downtown as a vibrant center of the community in order to improve overall attractiveness and local quality of life. - Commit to creating walkable, safe, and attractive neighborhoods throughout the community, where people have easy access to schools, parks, and necessary services (grocery store, drug store) without having to travel by car. - Creation of recreational facilities and setting aside of greenspace are important. - Commit to providing pleasant, accessible public gathering places and parks throughout the community. - Commit to redeveloping and enhancing existing commercial and industrial areas within our community in preference to new development in Greenfield (previously undeveloped) areas of the community. - Support appropriate residential and non-residential infill development and redevelopment in ways that complement surrounding areas. - Encourage mixed-use developments that are human-scale and less auto-oriented. - Support increases in residential density in areas where community design standards, environmental constraints and available infrastructure capacities can satisfactorily accommodate the increased density. - Support new land uses that contribute to protecting the environment and preserving meaningful open space. - Support new land uses that enhance housing options in our community. - Encourage development of a rational network of commercial or mixed-use nodes (villages, or activity centers) to meet the service needs of citizens while avoiding unattractive and inefficient strip development along major roadways.
+- Review and update our comprehensive plan on a regular basis to ensure planned growth, and enact appropriate growth management ordinances. - Decisions on new development will contribute to, not take away from, our community's character and sense of place. - Encourage development that is sensitive to the historic context, sense of place, and overall setting of the community. - Promote development that features design, landscaping, lighting, signage, and scale add value to our community. - Use land efficiently to avoid the costs and problems associated with urban sprawl. - Preserve the rural character of our community and provide the opportunity for agricultural and forestry activities to remain a vital part of the community.
+(Unincorporated Whitfield County Only) - Gateways and corridors will create a "sense of place" for our community. - Encourage the development of downtown as a vibrant center of the community in order to improve overall attractiveness and local quality of life. - Commit to creating walkable, safe, and attractive neighborhoods throughout the community, where people have easy access to schools, parks, and necessary services (grocery store, drug store) without having to travel by car. - Creation of recreational facilities and set-aside of greenspace are important. - Commit to providing pleasant, accessible public gathering places and parks throughout the community. - Commit to redeveloping and enhancing existing commercial and industrial areas within our community in preference to new development in Greenfield (previously undeveloped) areas of the community. - Support appropriate residential and non-residential infill development and redevelopment in ways that complement surrounding areas. - Encourage mixed-use developments that are human-scale and less auto-oriented. - Support increases in residential density in areas where community design standards, environmental constraints and available infrastructure capacities can satisfactorily accommodate the increased density. - Support new land uses that contribute to protecting the environment and preserving meaningful open space. - Support new land uses that enhance housing options in our community.

-- Ensure that development codes and ordinances are easily accessible, harmonious, and streamlined to avoid confusion and/or unnecessary delays for homeowners as well as those willing to invest in the community. - Incorporate land planning and development concepts that may be new to our area but have been tried successfully in other places. - Encourage the redevelopment of existing underutilized shopping centers ("greyfields") with walkable, mixed-use development. - Promote the development of lifestyle amenities, especially in areas such as entertainment, restaurant and shopping in existing and emerging community and regional activity centers.
+- Encourage development of a rational network of commercial or mixed use nodes (villages, or activity centers) to meet the service needs of citizens while avoiding unattractive and inefficient strip development along major roadways. - Incorporate land planning and development concepts that may be new to our area but have been tried successfully in other places. - Encourage the redevelopment of existing underutilized shopping centers ("greyfields") with walkable, mixed use development. - Promote the development of lifestyle amenities, especially in areas such as entertainment, restaurant and shopping in existing and emerging community and regional activity centers.